gordicaleksa/pytorch-original-transformer/README.md

 | Baseline transformer (EN-DE) | x | WMT-14 val |
 | Baseline transformer (DE-EN) | x | WMT-14 val |

+I got these using greedy decoding so it's a pessimistic estimate, I'll add beam decoding [soon.](#todos)

 **Important note:** Initialization matters a lot for the transformer!
 I initially thought that other implementations using Xavier initialization is again one of those arbitrary heuristics and that PyTorch default init will do - I was wrong: